xizhao/spiffy/README.md

 ### Codename Spiffy ###

 This is a very bare bones database interface for golang.
-It abstracts away a bunch of boilerplate so that the developer cant concentrate on writing their app.
+It abstracts away a bunch of boilerplate so that the developer can concentrate on writing their app.

 It does not abstract away actual sql, however.